bySharkster/temp-turbo-default/README.md

 ## Build

-To build the Next.js application for production:
+To build the Digital Sunsets application for production:

-1. **Navigate to the Next.js app directory**:
+1. **Navigate to the Digital Sunsets App directory**:
     ```sh
-    cd apps/next-app
+    cd apps/web-app
     ```

 2. **Run the build command**: